Rethinking Creativity Evaluation: A Critical Analysis of Existing Creativity Evaluations: Core domains of creativity selected for evaluation

-\textbf{Research ideation.} Research ideation (\textsc{Research ideation}) involves generating, exploring, and evaluating novel scientific ideas that can lead to advancements in knowledge and practice~\citep{lu2024ai}.
-This domain is marked by the ability to challenge existing paradigms, synthesize seemingly unrelated concepts across disciplines, and propose innovative hypotheses that push the boundaries of current understanding.
-Researchers often rely on both divergent thinking to generate a wide range of possibilities and convergent thinking to refine and evaluate the feasibility of these ideas.
-This creative process is crucial for breakthroughs in science, technology, and innovation, driving forward the discovery of new theories, methods, and applications that can address complex global challenges.
+\textbf{Research ideation.} \textsc{Research ideation} involves generating and evaluating novel scientific ideas by challenging existing paradigms, synthesizing concepts across disciplines~\citep{lu2024ai}.
+This creative process is crucial for driving breakthroughs that advance the discovery of new theories, methods, and applications capable of addressing complex global challenges.